QC Interfaith campaigns to restore voting rights for felons who’ve completed their sentence

 Quad Cities Interfaith joined organizations like the NAACP and ACLU at the capitol for its Voting Rights Restoration Lobby Day.

-Iowa is the only state that permanently bans felons from voting unless they have approval from the governor.
+Iowa is the only state that permanently bans anyone convicted of a felony from voting unless they have approval from the governor.

 TV6 spoke to one of the QC Interfaith members, Kent Ferris, who campaigned to House and State Representatives in Des Moines on Monday.